skywolf829/CSE5559_Final_Project/README.md

 - `SPADE/ade20k_cmap.txt` holds color mapping information for the segmentation.
 GAUGAN takes a (256x256x1) input, but a grayscale segmentation map wouldn't be very fun to draw, and would be very difficult to differentiate similar gray colors.
 Therefore, we color map 0-255 grayscale to RGB.
 These mappings are saved in this text document, which also has the class names.

 For the rest of the files and structure, please see SPADE/README.md.

+### CNN

+- `CNN/extract.py` is for extracting the visual features from an input image.
+When this file is imported, a ResNet-18-Dilated model is loaded using the weights provided by the ADE20K authors to be used for extracting the features.
+The only method in the file is `get_visual_features` which takes a (x, y, 3) RGB NumPy array and returns a (512) NumPy array that is the visual features for the provided input image.
+- `CNN/models/models.py` is what `CNN/extract.py` uses to construct the model.
+Specifically the `build_encoder` method in the `ModelBuilder` class constructs the network and loads the pretrained weights.
+- `CNN/networks/ade20k-resnet18dilated-ppm_deepsup.pth` contains the weights used in our encoder network.